imsujan/MAGNUS-Learning/README.md

-  # Learning Platform Blueprint
+  # Learning Platform

-  This is a code bundle for Learning Platform Blueprint.
-The original project is available at https://www.figma.com/design/OvFk83CSxNkOghxY3o2Mhh/Learning-Platform-Blueprint.
+  This is a code bundle for Learning Platform.

   ## Running the code

-  Run `npm i` to install the dependencies.
+  Run `pnpm install` to install the dependencies.

-  Run `npm run dev` to start the development server.
+  Run `pnpm dev` to start the development server.